 BCN is acting as co-convener with SOS Villages International of the New York Working Group on Children without Parental Care of the NGO Committee on UNICEF.
 The main objective of the Working Group is to disseminate and promote the implementation of the Guidelines on Alternative Care of Children.

-The Working Group members are: BCN, SOS Villages International, International Movement ATD Fourth World, Family For Every Child, Quaker UN Office and Friends World Committee, International Rescue Committee, Save the Children, UNICEF, Plan International and the Child Protection in Crisis Network (CPC).
+The Working Group members are: BCN, SOS Villages International, International Movement ATD Fourth World, Family For Every Child, International Rescue Committee, Save the Children, UNICEF, Plan International and the Child Protection in Crisis Network (CPC).
 Meetings are held every quarter, or more frequently in preparation of events.